IMPAIRMENT

 Terms/ rights attached to equity shares

 The Company has a defined benefit gratuity plan.
 Every employee who has completed five years or more of service gets a gratuity on departure at 15 days salary (last drawn salary) for each completed year of service.
-The Ceiling limit of gratuity is ' 20 lacs.
-The scheme is funded with Life Insurance Corporation of India (LIC).
+The Ceiling limit of gratuity is ' 20 lakhs.
+The scheme is funded with Life Insurance Corporation of India (LIC) and HDFC Life Insurance Company.

 The following tables summarises the components of net benefit expense recognised in the statement of profit and loss and the funded status and amounts recognised in the balance sheet for the respective plans.